carpentries/instructor-training/episodes/09-eia.md

 ## Systemic Exclusion

-As Instructors, there are many aspects of our classroom environment that are within our control.
+As Instructors, many aspects of our classroom environment are within our control or influence.
 However, the world is a complicated place, and there will always be extraneous factors that contribute to demotivation and add to cogitive load.
-These vary from person to person, but members of some demographic groups often carry a heavier load due to systemic forces that disproportionately impact certain groups.
-What we can control, in this case is our own awareness of the challenges these forces present to teaching and learning.
+These vary from person to person, but members of certain groups often carry a heavier load due to systemic forces that disproportionately impact them.
+What we can control, in this case, is our own awareness of the challenges these forces present to teaching and learning.
 As with other demotivation pitfalls, we can also think carefully about the language that we use and how we interact with our learners to avoid reinforcing systemic bias.